YuYi0/AdaRex/README.md

 # AdaRex
 This is the repository containing the code for the SIGIR-AP 2023 paper "AdaReX: Cross-Domain, Adaptive and Explainable Recommender System".
-(Note: Due to the recent reorganization of the laboratory, the server was shipped to a new institution, and I do not have access rights now.
-The code will be later released.)

 We propose AdaReX (Adaptive eXplainable Recommendation), to model auxiliary and target domains simultaneously.
 By performing specific tasks in respective domains and their interconnection via a discriminator model, AdaReX allows the aspect sequences to learn common knowledge across different domains.